-6. UFESIdentifies the UE which is UAV basing on the 3GPP UAV ID and CAA-level UAV ID mapping.
+9. The UFES interacts with 3GPP LCS functions to obtain the exact location of UAV(s).

-7. UFES queries the latest stored UAV remote identification and tracking information from UDM using the UE ID.
+10. UFES queries the latest stored UAV remote identification and tracking information from UDM using the UE ID.

-8. UFES (directly or via USS) sends to the TPAE the UAV remote identification and tracking information including the CAA-level UAV ID of the UAV in the queried location.
+11. UFES (directly or via USS) sends to the TPAE the UAV remote identification, UAV location and tracking information including the CAA-level UAV ID of the UAV in the queried location.